-The Hall of Fame Award is presented annually at a banquet in the Spring to alumni or special friends who represent the Christian values taught at Aquinas.
+The Hall of Fame Award is presented annually at a banquet in the fall to alumni or special friends who represent the Christian values taught at Aquinas.
 This person should be recognized as having given back to Aquinas and the community in a way that upholds the tradition and teachings of this Institute.
-The nomination form must be completed and submitted by November 1 to be considered for the following spring.
+The nomination form must be completed and submitted by January 15 to be considered for the following induction class.

 Induction is based on the following four categories and criteria specific to each:

 Induction honors outstanding athletes for their athletic performance or coaching, leadership and team contributions at Aquinas.

 Following their tenure at Aquinas, nominees must have maintained a record of good standing in their communities and their chosen fields of endeavor.

 A minimum of two recipients will be inducted annually into this category.

 Induction honors Aquinas families who demonstrate a commitment to Aquinas and its Christian values.

 Induction honors Aquinas families who have multiple (2 or more) generations of Aquinas students/alumni.